garden-io/garden/docs/other-plugins/container.md

 # Container

 Garden includes a `container` plugin, which provides:

-* A Build action for Docker builds.
+* A `Build` action for Docker builds.
-* Test and Run action for running scripts or tests in one-off containers.
+* `Test` and `Run` actions for running scripts or tests in one-off containers.
-* A Deploy action that provides a simple way to define a Kubernetes Deployment, Service and Ingress in a single config.
+* A `Deploy` action that provides a simple way to define a Kubernetes Deployment, Service and Ingress in a single config.
-  * Note: `container` Deploys are mostly intended to help users get up and running on Kubernetes quickly, and don't support the full range of configuration options for the underlying resources.
+  * Note: `container`-type `Deploy`s are mostly intended to help users get up and running on Kubernetes quickly, and don't support the full range of configuration options for the underlying resources.
-  * If you're already using Kubernetes in production, we strongly recommend using the `kubernetes` or `helm` Deploy actions instead.
+  * If you're already using Kubernetes in production, we strongly recommend using the `Deploy` actions of `kubernetes` or `helm` type instead.
   * This ensures you're developing and testing in a production-like environment, and lets you reuse your production manifests and charts during development and CI.